patrickbucher/docs/clean-agile/clean-agile.md

 The ultimate goal of TDD is _courage_, not coverage: Programmers with trust in their test suite fearlessly modify and improve existing code.
-Developers lacking that kind of trust will shy away fro cleaning up messy code; the code base begins to rot.
+Developers lacking that kind of trust will shy away from cleaning up messy code; the code base begins to rot.
 If the code becomes unmaintainable, further development becomes harder and, ultimately, comes to a halt.
 TDD, on the other hand, keeps the code orderly and gives the programmers confidence for further development.